 As you can see, there are way too many tasks involved in creating ONE video on YouTube.
 So if you are doing it alone, it will take forever.
 My best advice is to outsource as much as you can.

-Take my own case; for example, I just create content for my YouTube channel (be it interviewing other bloggers or creating tutorials around my favourite tools).
+Take my case; for example, I just create content for my YouTube channel (be it interviewing other bloggers or creating tutorials around my favorite tools).

-I outsource everything else, including video editing to uploading, adding music, annotations etc. It saves so much of time, so I can focus my energy on creating more useful videos for my YouTube subscribers.
+I outsource everything else, including video editing to uploading, adding music, annotations, etc. It saves so much time, so I can focus my energy on creating more good videos for my YouTube subscribers.

 So find someone to manage all those time-consuming tasks, and it’s worth every penny.